okeefm/s3g/doc/gcode_protocol.markdown

 XYZABF Form:

 Registers

      X: (code, optional) If present, new X axis position, in mm
      Y: (code, optional) If present, new Y axis position, in mm
      Z: (code, optional) If present, new Z axis position, in mm
      A: (code, optional) If present, new A axis position, in mm
      B: (code, optional) If present, new B axis position, in mm
      F: (code, optional) Feedrate, in mm/min

 S3g Output

     QueueExtendedPoint(point, rate)

 Parameters

     point = [x, y, z, a, b]
     rate = F

-XYZEF Form
+XYZEF Form:

+Registers

     X: (code, optional) If present, new X axis position, in mm
     Y: (code, optional) If present, new Y axis position, in mm
     Z: (code, optional) If present, new Z axis position, in mm
     E: (code, optional) If present, speed of extrusion, in
     F: (code, optional) Feedrate, in mm/min

 S3g Output

     QueueExtendedPoint(point, rate)

 Parameters

     point = [x, y, z]
     rate = F

 ## G4 - Dwell
 If a toolhead is not enabled, this command simply pauses motion for the specified time.
 If a toolhead is enabled, then this command extrudes at the current rate and direction for the specified time, but does not move the toolhead.